rubyonjets/jets/docs/_docs/associated-resources.md

 end
 ```

-Jets then replaces the `{namespace}` with an identifier a value that has method name that represents the Lambda function.
+In the second pass, Jets replaces the `{namespace}` with an identifier a value that has method name that represents the Lambda function.
 For example:

 Before | After
 --- | ---